Virginia Beach, Virginia: Climate

 Additionally, the geographic location of the city, with respect to the principal storm tracks, is especially favorable which is why it has earned the reputation as a vacation destination.
 It is south of the average path of storms originating in the higher latitudes, and north of the usual tracks of hurricanes and other major tropical storms, with the exception of Hurricane Isabel in 2003.
 Because of the moderating effects of the Chesapeake Bay and the Atlantic Ocean, Virginia Beach is the northernmost location on the east coast in which many species of plants (both subtropical and tropical) will reliably grow.
 Spanish moss, for example is near the northernmost limit of its natural range at First Landing State Park, and is the most northerly location where it is widespread.
 Other plants like the Windmill Palm, Sabal palmetto, Butia odorata (in protected locations), and Oleander are successfully grown here while they succumb to the colder winter temperatures to the north and inland to the west.
 The hardiness zone is 8b along the coast and in Urban areas, and 8a inland and to the northwest.

+On April 30, 2023, an EF-3 tornado struck the Great Neck neighborhood in the northeastern section of the city.
+It was on the ground from 5:48 to 5:53 PM EST. Miraculously, no one was killed nor injured.
+It is the strongest tornado on record to hit the city.